CIOs/CTOs Handbook to Set the IT Priorities Right for 2022

 9. What does “N” denote in the calculation specification written below?

 Ans: C KEY CHAIN FILE N 99

 It’s a way of avoiding the record block, and if you specify “N” in the 53rd position and try to read the lock record, the record will not be locked.

-In case you have any specific questions regarding AS400 systems or looking for a company for your support in AS400 management and setup, you have landed at the right place.
+In case you have any specific questions regarding AS400 systems or looking for a service provider for supporting your AS400, you have landed at the right place.

-Either you need to hire a team of developers for your project or work on-site for your project, we fulfil all our clients’ requirements.
+We, at Integrative Systems, have more than 20 years of experience in extending AS400 services.
+Whether you need to hire a team of AS400 developers for your project or work on-site or remote as an extension of your team, we can cater to all types of requirements.

 We are an IBM Silver Business Partner and INC 5000 ‘One of America’s Fastest Growing Company’.